Brandon Lowe Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.
+- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.83).

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (119 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (120 total, one per game).

-- The righty's most recent appearance came on Monday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up only one hit.
+- In his most recent appearance on Tuesday, the righty threw seven scoreless innings against the Toronto Blue Jays while surrendering six hits.

-- In nine games this season, the 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .210 to his opponents.
+- The 24-year-old has put up a 2.92 ERA and 8.9 strikeouts per nine innings in 18 games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.